chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 ## Release notes

+- 3.9.1
+   - Refactoring of command execution patterns and logs.
+   - Removed some false error log messages related to lz4 file download support.

 - 3.9.0
    - Add number of reads, reads per million, and depth per million to the output of PipelineStepRunSRST2.